kdadler/slate/source/includes/_salesNegotiations.md

 /sales-negotiations
 ```

-Sales negotiations that are currently being processed.
+Sales that are at the negotiation stage with the customer.

 ## Sales Negotiation Available Verbs